gpseal/nba-front-end/README.md

 A new browser window will be opened and the tests will run as scripted in the /cypress/integration folder

-## Deploying Appplication to Heroku
+## Deploying Appplication to Render

-- Login to heroku.com
+- Login to render.com
-- select the **"new"** dropdown menu and choose **"Create new app"**
+- select the **"new +"** dropdown menu and choose **"Web Service"**
+- Choose "Build and deploy from a Git repository"
 - Enter your chosen application name
 - Select the **"Deploy"** tab, choose **GitHub** deployment
-- Find and select the appropriate reprository to connect to
+- Find and select the appropriate reprository to connect to and press "connect"
+- Enter a name
+- Enter 'npm install' as the build command
+- Enter 'npm start' as the start command
+- Towards the bottom of the page, press 'advanced' to reveal more options
+- Enter appropriate Enironmental variables
+- Enter MONGO_URI (from .env) and the appropriate string to connect to mongodb
+- Enter JWT_SECRET (from .env) and the appropriate string to set tocken password
-- New options will appear, enable **automatic deploys** and choose the appropriate branch to deploy from
+- Enter JWT_LIFETIME (from .env) and the appropriate value to set token lifespan
-- Manually deploy the master or main branch
-- Go to the **Settings** tab, find the **Buildpacks** section and click the **Add buildback** button
-- Add the following buildpack - https://github.com/mars/create-react-app-buildpack, then click the **Add changes** button.
+- Once statisfied, press the 'Create Web Service' button to complete the process
 - Copy the generated URL and use as required

-**Alternatively, if the current version of Heroku is not compatible with auto deploy**
-- Download and install Heroku CLI - https://devcenter.heroku.com/articles/heroku-cli#install-the-heroku-cli
-- Connect to your project:

-  `heroku git:remote -a [name of your Heroku project]`
-- Deploy your current version:

-  `git push heroku main`

 ## Formatting Code